SI-RISCV/e200_opensource/README.md

 we are very proud to make it open-source.
 It is the first open-source processor core from China mainland with state-of-art CPU design skills to support RISC-V instruction set.

+Welcome to visit http://bbs.nucleisys.com/ to see the discussion of the Hummingbird E203.

 Usages and Applications
 -----------------------------